-- Support pedagogy or teachers’ professional development.
+- support pedagogy or teachers’ professional development, and

 Items SCIS does not catalogue (except under exceptional circumstances with the approval of SCIS management) include:

-- Resources that express a clear agenda or bias in relation to a controversial issue, or (at SCIS’s discretion) whose authors express such
+- Resources that express a clear agenda or bias in relation to a controversial issue, or (at SCIS’s discretion) whose authors express such.

-- Resources with no publication details
+- Resources with missing or insufficient publication details.